 but has a strict policy that vendors are not competing with local shops, not selling fast food, not operating from a van or trailer and are adding colour to the town.
 Fast Food and Ice Cream Vans clearly would not receive a licence to operate in the above consent streets.

-- Street Trading Guidance Notes - Town Centre (41KB)
+- Street Trading Guidance Notes - Town Centre (92KB)

-- Street Trading Consent Application - Town Centre (36KB)
+- Street Trading Consent Application - Town Centre (162KB)

 are also designated consent streets.
 These roads situated on West Worthing sea front, next to the Greensward, allows for the licensing of Ice Cream vans and/or beverage vendors but not fast food or the sale of motor vehicles.
-Permits cost £150 a year (in 2017) and application forms are available from the Licensing Unit.
+Application forms are available from the Licensing Unit.
 In the summer months this is a very congested area and the number of permits issued is strictly limited.

-- Street Trading Guidance Notes - Marine Drive & Crescent (42KB)
+- Street Trading Guidance Notes - Marine Drive & Crescent (90KB)

-- Street Trading Consent Application - Marine Drive & Crescent (36KB)
+- Street Trading Consent Application - Marine Drive & Crescent (107KB)

 Information regarding street trading permits for the Worthing area can be obtained from the Licensing Unit and the team can be contacted: